 In 2019, the annual contribution limit to an IRA is $6,000, or $7,000 if you are age 50 or older.
-Remember, a Traditional IRA may provide tax-deductible contributions and a Roth IRAs do not require minimum distributions once you turn 70 ½.
+Remember, a Traditional IRA may provide tax-deductible contributions and a Roth IRA does not require minimum distributions once you turn 70 ½.

 For further information regarding Individual Retirement Accounts, please consult with a tax advisor or refer to the Internal Revenue Service Publication 590 or www.irs.gov.

 *This post is meant to be informational in nature and is not intended to be investment advice.
-This information does not consider the specific investment objectives, financials situations or needs of any specific individual who may read this post.
+This information does not consider the specific investment objectives, financial situations, or needs of any specific individual who may read this post.